doomvox/raku-study/notes/meeting_2021sep26.md

             1.  <https://github.com/doomvox/raku-study/tree/main/bin/2021sep26/multi_dispatch_with_overlapping_subset_types.raku>

-            2.  tie breaking:
+                1.  tie breaking:

                     1. I figured you'd need "is default"&#x2013; instead it goes by order-of-definition (NOT DOCUMENTED)

                     2.  "is default" actually only works for two alternatives, with three you'd be SOL

                     3.  brad gilbert argues it has to be this way for performance reasons

+                2.  bruce gray tried some variants&#x2026; suspects raku could do better

+                    1.  variables of type Hero/Monster

+                    2. Hero/Monster classes

-<a id="orgec1de48"></a>
+<a id="org031b61c"></a>

 ### data-handling in raku